The Ultimate Career Change FAQ

 What is “money mindset” and why does it matter?

-Money mindset is the set of beliefs you hold about money.
-And they impact more than just earnings.
+Money mindset is the set of beliefs you hold about money, and they impact more than just earnings.

 Your limiting money beliefs reveal your limiting career beliefs.
 They form an invisible roadmap for the actions you take—or don’t—in your career.